 The inclusion of urethane microspheres, which decrease vibrations, contributes to the enhanced feel of the irons.

 When you stand over the ball with the bigger head and broader sole, you can’t help but feel incredibly confident.
-It gives you the impression that with such a huge sweet spot, you can’t possibly miss.
+It gives you the impression that with such a huge sweet spot, you can’t possibly miss it.

 When deciding on your top list of game improvement irons, don’t overlook this club.